 let bpb = unsafe { &*(start_address as *const BiosParameterBlock) };

 There may be some confusion between clusters and sectors.
 A cluster is a unit of storage which is physically set by the filesystem whilst a sector is a unit of storage on a drive level.
 The very first step is just to locate the first fat table, the root directory, and first data sector.
 There are formulas for each of these here: https://wiki.osdev.org/FAT#Reading_the_Boot_Sector or you can checkout my code at https://github.com/sid-shakthivel/os64/blob/main/kernel/src/fs.rs.
-The root directory holds file entries
+The root directory holds file entries which holds useful data including name and cluster_low.
+Note that for attribute, 0x10 is a directory, 0x20 is a file and 0x0F is a long directory entry (I'll go into these later).

 #[derive(Debug, Copy, Clone)]